 Figure 2 geographically depicts the presence of breastfeeding legislation by US state.
 It is clear these laws are not clustered in one area, and they are present in different political and cultural climates (California and Arkansas being arguably politically dissimilar, for example).

 There may be some concern that workplace breastfeeding legislation was enacted in tandem with other policies which could influence a mother's labor force participation decisions.
 However, as shown in Table 1, there are only three states which provide paid maternity leave, 15 states with job protection for mothers taking leave after childbirth (whether paid or unpaid), and the timings of these policy implementations never coincide.\footnote{Information on other policies taken from \cite{gault2014paid}.} Table 2 reports correlations between the overall presence of these policies, maternal labor force participation, and average childcare costs in 2013.
 Importantly, there is no evidence of a relationship between maternal labor force participation and the presence of workplace breastfeeding policies.
 Although there is mild correlation between the presence of the breastfeeding legislation and job protection following family leave, Table 1 indicates that the timing of these laws is unrelated.
-There is also no discernible pattern: some states enacted job protection before breastfeeding legislation, and some afterwards.
-Therefore, from an identification perspective, the timing of paid leave or job protection laws should not interfere with any short-term impacts of the breastfeeding legislation.\footnote{To check this more formally, I perform a robustness check which includes a time-varying indicator for the presence of one or both of these other policies.
+There is also no discernible pattern: some states enacted job protection before breastfeeding legislation, and some afterwards, from an identification perspective, the timing of paid leave or job protection laws is unlikely to interfere with any short-term impacts of the breastfeeding legislation.\footnote{To check this more formally, I perform a robustness check which includes a time-varying indicator for the presence of one or both of these other policies.
 Results are reported in the Appendix.}